Thailand Passport Photo Maker

 National Biometric Standards

-Thailand's e-passport follows ICAO machine-readable travel document guidance, which is why the framing rules feel familiar across borders.
+Thailand's e-passport follows ICAO Doc 9303 machine-readable travel document guidance, which is why the framing rules feel familiar across borders.
 The chip stores a facial image used for automated identity checks at e-gates, so the photo must be sharp, correctly exposed and free of any digital manipulation that alters your facial geometry.
 The Thailand Passport Photo Maker keeps the head height, eye line and centring inside the ICAO-aligned range that Thai systems expect, which is far harder to hit by eye.

 Child & Infant Passport Photos